Skip to Content

 Good for:

-When people think of a hammer, they typically envision a claw hammer as it is the most popular type of hammer.
-It features a sloped, split claw end for wrenching nail heads and features a blunt end to hammer in nails or stakes.
+When people think of a hammer, they typically envision a claw hammer as the most popular type of hammer.
+It features a sloped, split claw end for wrenching nail heads and a blunt end to hammer in nails or stakes.

 Bad for:

-Claw hammers are not designed specifically for use while rockhounding and will struggle with rock that is either too hard or too soft.
+Claw hammers are not designed specifically for rockhounding and will struggle with either too hard or too soft rock.

-However, because it is so easy to come by and is versatile, it is a great substitute should you need a basic hammer in an emergency.
+However, because it is so easy to come by and versatile, it is a great substitute for a basic hammer in an emergency.

 You can check my pick for the claw hammer here (Amazon link).